Bringex/Bringex.Relaxivi/README.md

 e-mail: relaxingapp2@gmail.com, ezforlive2@gmail.com

 Privacy policy
-1. We provide data to the admob advertising company.
+1. We provide data to the admob advertising company (  Google Mobile Ads SDK ).
 And use the counters AppMetrica to improve application performance.

 2. We do not request your email address, telephone number or any information about you